Disclaimer: Affiliate links help us produce good content. Learn more.

 The service also employs an effective kill switch feature, which will stop your internet connection in case of VPN failure, which can help protect your privacy if your VPN suddenly stops working.
 The company has 55 servers in 34 countries, with 5 of these available for free users.

 The service, unfortunately, is ineffective for unblocking Netflix services.
 That being said, the company does allow torrenting on its servers, so this is a good free Canadian VPN for people looking to protect their peer-to-peer traffic.

-If you want to upgrade from the free version, the Plus plan is $9.95 per month, and gives you more connection locations as well as a higher data cap.
-The Premium package costs $19.95 per month and gives you unlimited data and 5 simultaneous connections.
+If you want to upgrade from the free version, the paid package costs $12.95 per month and gives you unlimited data and 5 simultaneous connections.

 This one also includes convenient ad-blocking and tracker-blocking features, things that free VPN services typically lack.
 Windscribe uses AES-256-bit encryption, which is considered to be some of the strongest encryption out there.
 That being said, in 2021, two Windscribe servers were seized by the Ukrainian authorities and were found running deprecated software.

 The service is based in Canada, and although this isn’t the best jurisdiction for VPN services, users in Canada won’t have anything extra to worry about, since they themselves are also in Canada.

 Upgrading to the Premium service will cost you $49 per year, or $4.08 per month.

 For a deeper investigation of Windscribe VPN, read our Windscribe VPN review.

 - Allows up to 5 devices on Personal Plan

 - Great for those with slower or less stable connections